Like it or not, the heat of the sunlight will always strike on us no matter what. All the more during the summer season!

 Be aware of your alcohol, caffeine, and sugary drinks intake.

 Believe it or not, few liquids act against hydration!
-Drinks like beer, wine, coffee, sugary sodas and hard alcohol, lemonade, sweet tea, energy drinks, smoothies, and flavored milk are, for the most, the guilty party.
+Beer, wine, coffee, sugary sodas and hard alcohol, lemonade, sweet tea, energy drinks, smoothies, and flavored milk are mostly the guilty party.
 They are stacked with sugar, sodium, and other ingredients that eliminate water from your tissues.
-As indicated in a study by the University of Connecticut, it has shown that the body holds a portion of the hydrating liquid in caffeinated beverages.
-It goes to show that it doesn't have the hydrating advantages of water.

-Consider substituting a portion of these out every day or rehydrating with more water for each dehydrating drink you take.
+Consider substituting a portion of these every day or rehydrating with more water for each dehydrating drink you take.

 Choose to eat fruits and vegetables that have high water content.

-Certain fruits are ideal for this, and eating them assists you with keeping away from a portion of the added substances that are usually found in juice drinks.
-All whole fruits and vegetables contain some water, but snack on these for optimal advantage: cucumbers, celery, tomatoes, radishes, peppers, cauliflower, watermelon, spinach, strawberries, broccoli, and grapefruit.
-They all contain 90% water or higher.
-On average, an apple is 84% water, while melons and peaches both contain 89% water.
+All whole fruits and vegetables contain water, but for optimal advantage, snack on cucumbers, celery, tomatoes, radishes, peppers, cauliflower, watermelon, spinach, strawberries, broccoli, and grapefruit.
+They all contain 90% water or more.

 This doesn't have any significant bearing on dried fruit.